nicolasd1323/Petcraigslist/README.md

 ## Overview

 _**Paws For Life** is an application where users can put pets up for adoption and can also see what pets are avalable to be adopted.
 Users can see pictures and detail information about each pet.
-Users are allowed to comment and leave info to be contacted._
+Users are allowed to comment and leave sellers their info to be contacted._

 <br>
 ## MVP

-_The **Paws For Life** MVP is to have a full Stack application using a back-end in Ruby on Rails and a fully fisnish front end using react.
-Demostrating understanding in CSS using grid and/or flexbox to have a stablish brand for this application.
+_The **Paws For Life** MVP is to have a full Stack application using a back-end in Ruby on Rails and a fully finished front end using react.
+Understanding in CSS will be demonstrated by using grid and/or flexbox to have an establishede brand for this application.
 _

 <br>